ShrutiParulekar/A-B-Testing-for-E-Commerce-Webpage-Conversion-Enhancement/README.md

 # A/B Testing for E-Commerce Webpage Conversion Enhancement

 ## Project Overview
-Project Overview
 In this project, I set out to explore whether a new webpage design could enhance the user experience and increase conversions in an e-commerce setting.
-The focus wasn't just on running an A/B test, but on understanding the user journey and identifying the impact of specific design changes on user behavior.
+The focus wasn't just on running an A/B test, but on understanding the user journey and identifying the impact of specific design changes on user behavior.  <br>

 <img width="1098" alt="Screen Shot 2024-08-24 at 12 02 04 PM" src="https://github.com/user-attachments/assets/a9942767-d163-4b93-8f68-a8c62fa4524c">